-- Work towards Platinum School Games Award. - Ensure that the importance of PE and Sport is widely recognised across the school. - PE Lead who is very experienced, knowledgeable and enthusiastic who has driven developments and ensured even wider participation in sport and an increase in its profile across the school. - More varied PE curriculum delivered in PE sessions. - To upscale staff when appropriate training is available by attending CPD opportunities. - To ensure that all Year 6 pupils are able to swim 25m.
+- Ensure that the importance of PE and Sport is widely recognised across the school. - PE Lead who is very experienced, knowledgeable and enthusiastic who has driven developments and ensured even wider participation in sport and an increase in its profile across the school. - More varied PE curriculum delivered in PE sessions. - To up-skill staff when appropriate training is available by attending CPD opportunities. - To ensure that all Year 6 pupils are able to swim 25m.
 89% of our Year 6 children could confidently swim at least 25m and could swim using a range of different strokes.
-All Year 6 attended a surf life saving course this year during the summer term. - Termly swimming festivals to be offered to pupils across the school. - To provide a reward system for swimming.
+All Year 6 attended a surf life saving course this year during the summer term. - Not completed due to COVID-19 - To provide a reward system for swimming.
 Rewarding pupils who can swim the different stokes as well as 2m and 100m. - To increase the amount of children leaving LKS2 being able to confidently swim through intensive swimming sessions. - To offer a range of water-sport activities such as surfing to UKS2.

-Payment to specialist sports coaches £4400
+Payment to specialist sports coaches £4500

-Sports equipment £500
+Sports equipment £1000